The Serious Side Effects of Long-Term Opioid Use

 Distressed woman with her arms wrapped around her torso.

-Opioid Addiction: A Serious Side Effect Of Long-Term Opioid Use
+Opioid Abuse Disorder: A Serious Side Effect Of Long-Term Opioid Use

 The physical side effects of opioid use can range from uncomfortable to life-threatening.
 But the potential for abuse deserves extra attention.
-Because the risk of developing an addiction to opioids is high, and one of the major reasons that America is in the midst of an unprecedented opioid crisis.
+Because the risk of developing opioid abuse disorder is high and one of the major reasons that America is in the midst of an unprecedented opioid crisis.

 Your Brain on Opioids: Pursuing the Reward

-Remember how opioids work: they reduce pain perception by triggering pleasurable chemicals to be released and activating the brain’s reward system.
+Remember how opioids work: they reduce the perception of pain by triggering pleasurable chemicals to be released and activating the reward system of the brain.

 The brain associates the action of taking the opioid with a pleasurable reward event.
-The brain is wired to continue seeking pleasurable actions/ events, which can lead to a subconscious “craving” for more and more opioid use.
+The brain is wired to continue to seek out pleasurable actions/ events, which can lead to a subconscious “craving” for more and more opioid use.
 In other words, the brain is learning that opioid use is a positive experience that should be repeated.
+This becomes even more dangerous for teenagers and young adults, as the teenage brain is still developing.

 Opioid Tolerance: The Need for More